liamtimms/prosemode.nvim/README.md

 ## Comparison to alternatives

-- [vimpencil](https://github.com/preservim/vim-pencil) a vimscript plugin with many, many additional features including further changes to keymaps, new conceal settings, multiple wrap modes, changes to insert mode undo history, autoformating, and more. `prosemode.nvim` is not indended as a direct competetor but a simpler alternative with no need of additional configuration.
+- [vimpencil](https://github.com/preservim/vim-pencil) a vimscript plugin with many, many additional features including further changes to keymaps, new conceal settings, multiple wrap modes, changes to insert mode undo history, autoformating, and more. `prosemode.nvim` is not intended as a direct competitor but a simpler alternative with no need for additional configuration.

 ## credit